 While we’re hopeful that things will change for the better, we will continue to help offer free consultations for anyone curious about the state of their tooth loss, as well as our continued focus of offering affordable denture care, while we continue to monitor the role dental plays within our public healthcare system.

-If you think that you qualify for The Ontario Seniors Dental Care Program, application forms can be found here: https://seniors.accerta.ca/application/en
+Program, application forms can be found here: https://seniors.accerta.ca/application/en

 1. Dental care for low-income seniors. https://www.ontario.ca/page/dental-care-low-income-seniors#section-1